mclancy96/validations-with-form_tag-rails/README.md

 </div>
 ```

-And conditionally adding a class if there are errors:
+Rails will add a class if there are errors, but you can manually do so like this:

 ```erb
 <div class="field<%= ' field_with_errors' if @person.errors[:name].any? %>">